lpossamai/awsS3-multipart-upload-script/README.md

 `upload_id` = Your upload_id, retrievable when executing `create-multipart-upload`.

-`path` = The directory in your HD that contains the splitted files.
+`/home/lucas/aws-upload-test/files/x` = The directory in your HD that contains the splitted files.

 `key` = Object key for which the multipart upload has been initiated.